 Items to be checked Phenomena Remedy [1] Check the breaker capacity.
-Use of a non-specified break- er Replace it with a specified breaker.
+Use of a non-specified breaker Replace it with a specified breaker.
 [2] Perform Meg check between the terminals on the power terminal block TB1.
 Zero to several ohm, or Meg failure Check each part and wiring.
-Refer to (5) "Simple checking Procedures for individual components of main inverter girquit" (page 376) 1 1 Turn on the power again and check again.
-Main power breaker trip circuit".(page 276) •IGBT module 2) No remote control display Rush current protection resistor Electromagnetic relay DC reactor [4] Turn on the outdoor unit and check that it operates normally.
-Operates normally without tripping the main breaker. a) The wiring may have been short-circu ed.
-Search for the wire that short-circu 2) Main power breaker trip ed, and repair it. b) If item a) above is not the cause of the problem, refer to (2)-[1]-[6].
+Refer to (5) "Simple checking Procedures for individual components of main inverter circuit" (page 289) [3] Turn on the power again and Main power breaker trip circuit".(page 289) IGBT module check again.
+2) No remote control display Rush current protection resistor Electromagnetic relay DC reactor [4] Turn on the outdoor unit and check that it operates normally.
+Operates normally without tripping the main breaker. a) The wiring may have been short-circuited.
+Search for the wire that short-circuited and reneis it 2) Main power breaker trip ed, and repair it. b) If item a) above is not the cause of the problem, refer to (2)-[1]-[6].